sarangerin/cm4ai-tutorial-apms/README.md

 1. Download and extract the raw AP-MS data from Dataverse,
 2. Run an exploratory data analysis (EDA) for the AP-MS data,
 3. Generate embeddings for the AP-MS data using the [CM4AI cell maps pipeline](https://github.com/idekerlab/cellmaps_pipeline),
-4. Create and visualize a protein-protein interaction (PPI) network using AP-MS data, and
+4. Create and visualize protein-protein interaction (PPI) network from AP-MS data, and
-5. Explore the patterns of the protein interactions with the PPI network graph.
+5. Explore patterns in the PPI graph.

 ## Background Information
 For a quick background on CM4AI data and tools, the following short videos provide a quick introduction: